nerfine/Crapules-express/README.md

 ## ✅ Bot Status

-The bot is **now fully online**.
+The bot is **fully online** and actively maintained.
-If it temporarily shuts down, it's likely due to a brief **internet restart**.
+Temporary shutdowns may occur due to brief **internet restarts** or updates.

-All core systems are being actively tested.
+All core systems are under continuous testing.
-Some features may still contain **minor bugs**, which are being monitored and fixed quickly.
+Minor bugs may still occur and are addressed quickly.

-> **Note:** All previous data has been deleted for security and reliability reasons.
+> **Note:** All previous data has been deleted for security and reliability.

 ---

 ## 🚀 Early Release – Version 2.0.0

-The bot is in **early-access release**.
-While stable, some flaws may occur during usage and will be addressed immediately for the best experience.
+This is an **early-access release**.
+While stable, some issues may arise and will be fixed promptly for the best user experience.

 ---

-## 📦 Key Features (Live or Near-Complete)
+## 📦 Key Features

 - 🎟️ **Ticket System**:
   - Recruitment applications (modal form, HR pipeline)
-  - Convoy slot reservations or invitations
+  - Convoy slot reservations/invitations
-  - Private questions to management
+  - Private management questions
 - 📋 **Recruitment Process**:
   - Modal-based applications
-  - Locker system
+  - Locker system for applicants
   - Interview scheduling, rescheduling & override
-- 🧾 **Convoy Tools** (in progress):
+- 🧾 **Convoy Tools**:
   - Convoy tickets with form-based input
   - Staff-side review, approval, or rejection
 - 🔧 **HR/Moderation Commands**:
   - Blacklist & unblacklist users
   - Show user info and status
-  - Add/remove trial drivers or fire drivers
+  - Add/remove trial drivers, fire drivers
 - ⚙️ **Admin & Utility Commands**:
   - `/bot`, `/commands`, `/ticket-setup`, `!restart`, `!shutdown`
 - 🔐 **Role-based permissions system** with owner override